hoodjac2/awsome-availability-zones-project/README.md

 ## Introduction and How to Use

-Welcome to the AWSome Availibility Zones project!
+Welcome to the AWSome Availability Zones project!

 This was a project for a university course at Michigan State University.